blyxyas/Braincum/docs/specs.md

 ### Bottom Note 2

 Example: 3 would be stringified to "3", which has an ordinal of 51.
+If the value is more than 10 the interpreter will panic, because numbers with various digits need to be stringified in multiple cells.
+For example 33 will need `[3, 3]` instead of `[33]`.
 [[Go back up](#with-subject-required)]

 ### Bottom Note 3